 Why Use a Shallow Water Anchor?

 - Once you have found a good fishing spot, you want to stay there!
 Doing so can be difficult if the current is particularly strong.
-Since you are steady, the noise of the boat is also reduced giving you the greatest chance of success.
+Since you are steady, the noise of the boat is also reduced, giving you the greatest chance of success.

 - If you are fishing in congested waters, using an anchor can decrease the effects of the wakes of other boat traffic in the area.

 - Using an actual anchor is better than using a deteriorated rope or another improper securing device.
-It is also great for those who fish alone and do not have a second person to help life a traditional, heavy stockless anchor.
+It is also great for those who fish alone and do not have a second person to help lift a traditional, heavy stockless anchor.

 - If fishing in waters with heavy traffic, you can fish right next to the dock without having to worry about the current constantly knocking your boat into the pier.